 Flying can be inherently scary.
 After all, humans evolved two legs to stand on instead of wings to fly with.
 This complete lack of a biological disposition toward flight makes discomfort in the air understandable.
 Those small in-air motions and various forms of turbulence that wouldn’t make a bird blink are completely foreign sensations to the human body.

 Fortunately, humans also evolved with advanced brains, and that ability for understanding is exactly what’s needed to work through turbulence-induced flight anxiety.
-Accordingly, this 101 on turbulence will help set your mind at ease.
+Here’s what causes turbulence and what you should know about it on your next flight.

-So when stories of intense airplane turbulence hit the news, it’s because those scenarios are rare enough to be deemed newsworthy.
-However, understanding statistical likelihoods doesn’t always help cure flight anxiety, which is why it’s important to understand turbulence and how little it affects airplanes. . . or birds, for that matter—ever see one fall out of the sky?
+Most turbulence is light, so when stories of intense airplane turbulence hit the news, it’s because those scenarios are rare enough to be deemed newsworthy.
+However, understanding statistical likelihoods doesn’t always help cure flight anxiety, which is why it’s important to understand turbulence and how little it affects airplanes.

 Even when turbulence causes the plane to drop only a few feet, the unfamiliar sensation can feel more dramatic.
 “When a flight changes altitude in search of smoother conditions, this is by and large in the interest of comfort.
 The pilots aren’t worried about the wings falling off; they’re trying to keep their customers relaxed and everybody’s coffee where it belongs,” says Patrick Smith.
 So what can feel like turbulence is often just pilots moving the plane out of the way of shifting air pockets.
 Plus, commercial airliners are engineered to withstand far more than nature can throw at them: Boeing famously showed what it takes to destroy a perfectly good 777 to prove that commercial jets can endure stress well beyond what can happen in real life.

-In the air, Turkish Airlines’s Fly Good, Feel Good project addresses the needs of passengers as they experience flying stress by taking a holistic approach to flight anxiety, incuding a tea specifically brewed to create calm.
-Whichever airline an anxious flyer is on, targeting stress through nutrition (by minding what you eat), exercise (to relieve tension), and psychological methods (like meditation and breathing exercises) are an effective way to treat flight anxiety.
+In the air, Turkish Airlines’s Fly Good Feel Good project addresses the needs of passengers as they experience flying stress by taking a holistic approach to flight anxiety, incuding a tea specifically brewed to create calm.
+Whichever airline an anxious flier is on, targeting stress through nutrition (by minding what you eat), exercise (to relieve tension), and psychological methods (like meditation and breathing exercises) are effective ways to treat flight anxiety.

 Turbulence may be uncomfortable, but, hey, nothing in life comes without a few bumps along the way.